James Rothschild: Personal life

-Rothschild began dating Nicholai Olivia "Nicky" Hilton, an American socialite, fashion designer and model who is a birth member of the Hilton family,—the younger daughter of Richard Hilton and Kathy Hilton—in 2011, having met at Petra Ecclestone and James Stunt's wedding in Italy.
+He began dating Nicholai Olivia "Nicky" Hilton, an American socialite, fashion designer and model who is a member of the Hilton family,—the younger daughter of Richard Hilton and Kathy Hilton—in 2011, having met at Petra Ecclestone and James Stunt's wedding in Italy.
 On 12 August 2014, he became engaged to Hilton.
 The couple were married in the Orangery at Kensington Palace in London on 10 July 2015.
 His sister-in law is the American media personality Paris Hilton.

 Rothschild and Hilton have three children together, two girls and a boy;